Born a Week Before the Moonwalk

 When we probe further and ask Fredric how he validates his assumptions, he smiles triumphantly and replies – “It’s simple – By acquiring moderately, but “the right” cars, I’ve already doubled the value of the fund, so I must be onto something.”

-“What’s your secret for purchasing?” we ask, hoping for an insight we might ourselves capitalize on.
+“What’s your secret for purchasing?” we ask, hoping for an insight that Vimi may be able to capitalize on.
 “It’s all from my gut” replies Frederic, and adds – “I follow my instinct and that works very well for me.
 It’s about understanding the history of the car, and the technological breakthroughs it represents.
 Classic cars are contemporary art, and I’ve dedicated my life to learning everything I possibly could about them.
 If I had to synthesize that into a single idea, I’d say that people want to drive; to feel what they have.
 I want to give them the car that takes them back to a memory they cherish, and I want them to receive that car in a condition on par with what it would be had they driven it out of the showroom the day it was built.

 You Are Your Own Greatest Challenge